rust-lang/compiler-team/procedures/form-new-working-group.md

   You can then add working group participants into this GH team and give the team permissions on the rust repository or other repositories.
-Note that only `rust-lang` organization members can be added to the group and being part of a working group is not enough reason to add ppl to the organization right now.
+Note that only `rust-lang` organization members can be added to the group and being part of a working group is not enough reason to add people to the organization right now.
 - **Updating this repository:** This repository serves as the central home for working groups, so it needs to be updated.
 Make the following changes and then open a PR against the repository (make sure to leave a note in `#t-compiler`,